VictorienDotNet/IDFMobility-Stylesheet/README.md

 The library is divided into two files:

-- `font.min.css` is used to import the necessary _Parisian_ which is used for subway and train signs.
+- `font.min.css` is used to import the necessary _Parisian_ font which is used for subway and train signs.
 The _IDF Voyageur_ font is used for tramway and bus signs;
 - `signs.min.css` contains all rules related to colours and layout.

 To use the library, add the stylesheets at your project: